walles/waitinator/README.md

 # TODO

-- Finish initial screen
-- Add a button for getting to the ETA screen once the initial screen has been properly filled in by the user
 - Add an ETA screen
 - Enable adding queue position observations on the ETA screen
 - Estimate time to arrival